K8s - Get started

 Connect to Rancher

-Rancher will as for an authentication at first login : simply click on "Login with Keycloak"
+Rancher will ask for an authentication at first login : simply click on "Login with OIDC"

 Then you will be redirected to the standard login process :